Haim Jelin: Biography

 Jelin was born in Buenos Aires, Argentina, and immigrated to Israel at age 18.
 He served in the Israel Defense Forces as a lone soldier, instructing tank commanders.
 He studied economics and management at Sapir Academic College and Ben-Gurion University.
 Jelin is a member of kibbutz Be'eri.

 Jelin is married to Ziva, an artist, art teacher, and curator of the gallery in Be'eri.
 They have four children.

 Political career

 Jelin was elected head of the Eshkol Regional Council in 2007.
 The area, which borders the Gaza Strip, was heavily attacked by rockets during the 2014 Israel-Gaza conflict.
 Jelin expressed his skepticism and frustration at the government's plans for cease-fire during this time.
 He was placed seventh on the Yesh Atid list for the 2015 Knesset elections, and was elected to the Knesset when the party won 11 seats.
 After being elected, he had to give up his Argentine citizenship.
 He defected to the Labor Party in the build-up to the April 2019 elections and was placed tenth on its list.
-However, Labor won only six seats.
+However, Labor won only six seats and didn't returned back to the Knesset.